Olivia C HarrisonAssistant Professor of French and Italian and Middle East Studies

 Summary Statement of Research Interests

-Olivia C. Harrison’s research focuses on postcolonial North African and French literature and transcolonial affiliations between Maghrebi and Third World writers and artists.
-Her first book, _Transcolonial Maghreb: Imagining Palestine in the Era of Revolutions_ (under contract with Stanford University Press), analyzes the representation of Palestine in Moroccan, Algerian, and Tunisian literary works and public debates from the 1960s to the present.
+Olivia C. Harrison’s research focuses on postcolonial North African, Middle Eastern, and French literature and film, with a particular emphasis on aesthetic and political affiliations between writers, intellectuals, and artists from the Global South.
+Her first book, _Transcolonial Maghreb: Imagining Palestine in the Era of Decolonization_ (Stanford University Press, 2015), analyzes the representation of Palestine in Moroccan, Algerian, and Tunisian literary works and public debates from the 1960s to the present.
 She is currently working on a second book project that charts the emergence of the Palestinian question in France, both in political and intellectual discourses and in artistic works.
-Co-editor of an anthology-in-translation of the seminal Moroccan journal _Souffles-Anfas_ (forthcoming with Stanford University Press), Olivia C. Harrison has translated essays and poems by Adbelkebir Khatibi, Abraham Serfaty, and Abdellatif Laâbi.
+Co-editor of _Souffles-Anfas: A Critical Anthology from the Moroccan Journal of Culture and Politics_ (Stanford University Press, 2015), Olivia C. Harrison has translated essays and poems by Adbelkebir Khatibi, Abraham Serfaty, and Abdellatif Laâbi.